OpenDataManchester/declaration-for-responsible-data-practice/Declaration Statement of Intent v1.02.md

 4. The region as a whole embraces the opportunities that data and digital brings whilst actively trying to prevent the risks and harms that may emerge, by building an ethical digital and data ecosystem that supports the aspirations of the people of Greater Manchester and prioritises that value is given back to the region.

-### Collecting and using data
+#### Collecting and using data

 5. We recognise that as organisations that collect and process personal data we are custodians of that data and have a legal, moral and ethical duty of care in its handling, so that;
-..i) when personal data is collected, the lawful basis for the collection and processing of that data is accessible and open to review.
+..1. when personal data is collected, the lawful basis for the collection and processing of that data is accessible and open to review.
 We recognise that in some circumstances there are other lawful bases that are more appropriate than consent.
 If consent is the basis for collection and processing, the person giving consent is informed as to the purpose of that consent and does so freely, and that consent can be withdrawn at anytime with the corresponding data repatriated to the individual and deleted from those systems;

-..ii) when services and systems are developed and used by Greater Manchester organisations they have the principle of collecting only the minimum data needed (data minimisation) to perform a predefined task;
+..2. when services and systems are developed and used by Greater Manchester organisations they have the principle of collecting only the minimum data needed (data minimisation) to perform a predefined task;

-..iii) systems that collect and process data will have strong privacy protection, adopting a privacy by design approach with security being foundational to system design.
+..3. systems that collect and process data will have strong privacy protection, adopting a privacy by design approach with security being foundational to system design.
 This also extends to the ongoing operation, maintenance and decommissioning of the system; and

-..iv) personal data derived from third party sources should be given the same consideration as data collected and processed by signatory organisations themselves with proper assessment of such data undertaken prior to its use.
+..4. personal data derived from third party sources should be given the same consideration as data collected and processed by signatory organisations themselves with proper assessment of such data undertaken prior to its use.

-### Governance
+#### Governance

 6. Good governance is essential for building and maintaining trust.
 Therefore, appropriate systems of governance should be developed that have meaningful representation from people and communities involved in and affected by those programmes.
 Where necessary, support should be offered to those that may need help to represent their views.

-### Respect for all
+#### Respect for all

 7. In designing digital and data services and systems for Greater Manchester, we take into account the diversity of people who live and work here, and engage them at appropriate points in the design process.
 We recognise that by doing so, we make better services, products and decisions.